spacetelescope/style-guides/guides/python-package.md

 google potential names.
 If it already exists consider choosing a different name (or contributing to that package if appropriate).
 If the repository acronym can have offensive meanings in other contexts, try something different.
-It is also useful to check Github and PyPi for potential conflicts as well.
+It is also useful to check GitHub and PyPi for potential conflicts as well.

-### Github vs Gitlab
+### GitHub vs GitLab

 Following [STScI policy on source code control](https://innerspace.stsci.edu/display/isec/Source+Code+Control), the decision tree on where to host code is the following:

 * Is it ITAR protected?
 Then host it on interal git ITAR server.
 * Is it functional work?
-Then it must be hosted on the STScI GitLab solution or the `spacetelescope` organization on Github
+Then it must be hosted on the STScI GitLab solution or the `spacetelescope` organization on GitHub
 * Will it have external collaborators?
-Then it is recommended to host it on the `spacetelescope` organization on Github
+Then it is recommended to host it on the `spacetelescope` organization on GitHub

-Code hosted on Github should follow the [STScI Github Policy](https://innerspace.stsci.edu/display/isec/GitHub).
+Code hosted on GitHub should follow the [STScI GitHub Policy](https://innerspace.stsci.edu/display/isec/GitHub).

 ### Creating an new repository

-For Github:
+For GitHub:

 Open a Service Now ticket requesting a new repository.
 The ticket should include the following information: